BenLorantfy/nestjs-zod/README.md

 })
 ```

-### Using zodToOpenAPI
+### Using zodV3ToOpenAPI

 > [!CAUTION]
-> `zodToOpenAPI` is deprecated and will not be supported soon, since zod v4 adds built-in support for generating OpenAPI schemas from zod scehams.
+> `zodV3ToOpenAPI` is deprecated and will not be supported soon, since zod v4 adds built-in support for generating OpenAPI schemas from zod scehams.
 See [MIGRATION.md](./MIGRATION.md) for more information.

 You can convert any Zod schema to an OpenAPI JSON object: